PythonCharmers/python-future/README.rst

 - "Developer energy should be reserved for addressing real technical difficulties associated with the Python 3 transition (like distinguishing their 8-bit text strings from their binary data).
-They shouldn't be punished with additional code changes (even automated ones) ..." also PEP 414: from http://www.python.org/dev/peps/pep-0414/
+They shouldn't be punished with additional code changes ..." also PEP 414: from http://www.python.org/dev/peps/pep-0414/

 - "Duplication of effort is wasteful, and replacing the various